Tickets for the award-winning musical are now available until February 2022

 The UK cast includes Alice Fearn, renowned for her portrayal of Elphaba in Wicked who takes on the roles of Captain Beverley Bass, Anette and others.

 Jenna Boyd, James Doherty, Mary Doherty, Mark Dugdale, Kate Graham, Alasdair Harvey, Jonathan Andre Hume, Gemma Knight Jones, Harry Morrison, Emma Salvo, Chiara Baronti, Ricardo Castro, Stuart Hickey, Sorelle Marsh, Alexander McMorran, Micha Richardson, Jennifer Tierney and Matthew Whennell-Clark complete the West End cast.

 What can audiences expect from Come From Away?

-Come From Away is a profound musical that really speaks volumes about the power of human kindness during uncertain or unfriendly times.
-It is particularly noteworthy that the London production is happening now, in a world that is so torn up by political turmoil.
+Come From Away is a profound musical that speaks volumes about the power of human kindness during uncertain or unfriendly times.
+It is particularly noteworthy that the London production is happening now, in a world that is so torn up by turmoil.

 Played out against a score that mixes traditional Irish folk music with stirring musical theatre ballads, orchestrations and prayer music, Come From Away hurtles through its 100 minutes with panache and emboldened warmth.
 The ensemble – for this really is an ensemble show – are on stage throughout, switching between roles as Ganderites and Comes From Aways in the blink of an eye.